Development of Virus Biosensor for Detection of Viruses

 Figure 1.
 Schematic representation of the sandwich assay setup.
 The particles are captured onto a bilayer containing 10 % H type I glycosphingolipid (GSL) recognising the VLPs with high specificity.
 The fluorescence signal is generated TIRF illumination of the sensor-bound rhodamine-labeled vesicles containing 5% H type 1GSL.

 The assay explored in this study is based on a sandwich-type configuration where the VLPs are first captured onto a non-fouling (low non-specific adsorption of proteins) supported lipid bilayer containing a NoV specific GSL-ligand.
 The firmly bound VLPs are then visualized by imaging individual fluorescently-labelled phospholipid vesicles containing the same NoV-specific ligand (Figure 1).
-Taking advantage of the evanescent field generated by TIRF illumination to discriminate surface-bound vesicles from those in solution, vesicle binding and release events at the sensor interface are recorded.
+Taking advantage of the evanescent field generated by TIRF illumination to discriminate surface-bound vesicles from those in solution, vesicle binding and release events at the sensor interface can be determined and tracked.
 This setup makes it therefore not only possible to visualize individual virus particles but also to gain information on their affinity to a receptor, the GSLs in this case.

 Time-lapse movies consisting of 1000 frames were acquired using TIRF microscopy combined with an iXon EMCCD camera at a rate of 5 frames per second.
 The assay was done in a 96-well plate and all wells of interest were imaged in 7 different positions to ensure reproducible statistics.
 A MatLab-based software was used to analyse the images.
 Briefly, a fluorescent vesicle was counted if its intensity exceeded a pre-set threshold and if it was present on a pre-defined number of consecutive frames (minimum 7 frames).
 Association plots were generated by recording the number of newly arrived vesicles over time and the residence time of the vesicles was also measured.
 The limit of detection of the assay was also quantified.